 Power Barges 101 and 102 started providing dispatchable reserve services to the Visayas grid in 2018.
-As of 31 October 2019, Power Barges 101, 102, and 103 have net capacities of 24MW, 24MW, and 18MW, respectively..
-As these power barges are more than thirty -four (34) years old, ACEPH intends to improve the power barges' availability, capacity, and reliability by undergoing continuous maintenance and rehabilitation thereof.
+As of 31 October 2019, Power Barges 101, 102, and 103 have net capacities of 24MW, 24MW, and 18MW, respectively, but Power Barge 103 is undergoing rehabilitation.
+As these power barges are more than twenty four (24) years old, ACEPH intends to improve the power barges' availability, capacity, and reliability by undergoing continuous maintenance and rehabilitation thereof.